All Episodes

 Well, Jeff, let me thank you because it's people like you from Detroit to Denver to Decatur, Georgia, all around the country, Jeff, who are making the difference because our founders designed this government.

-They they named us representatives for a reason.
+They named us representatives for a reason.

 And it's because representing the people and hearing from the people, we are able to make decisions with the people's welfare uppermost in our mind and not have a confluence of special interest try to get together and ram a bill down our throats that would try to leverage our national security in favor of some sort of amnesty program.

-And Jeff, I really appreciate you taking the time, and that's what's what it's going to take, Roger.
+And that's what it's going to take, Roger.

-That's why we're holding the hearing.
+That's why we're holding it up.

-J.D.
-Now, yeah, these hearings, I was going to get to that.
+Yeah, these hearings, I was going to get to that.

-Are they an attempt to keep any bill from that they're saying, look, this delay is going to be tantamount to sabotaging getting any bill out of Congress and to the President's desk that in effect Republicans who are pro-border security, who are in the majority in the House uh would rather have no bill than a bad bill, and therefore hand Bush a defeat, and therefore maybe even in danger because the public does want something done, endanger their own political lives by getting nothing done.
+They're saying, look, this delay is going to be tantamount to sabotaging getting any bill out of Congress into the President's desk, that in effect, Republicans who are pro-border security, who are in the majority in the House, would rather have no bill than a bad bill and therefore hand Bush a defeat and therefore maybe even in danger, because the public does want something done, endanger their own political lives by getting nothing done.

-You hear it from everybody in terms of priority, what is the most basic function of government?
+In terms of priority, what is the most basic function of government?

-That's protection of the citizens.
+And that's protection of the citizens.

 So why hold hearings?

-Well, because you have to have hearings to to let people see what the Senate wants to do.
+Well, because you have to have hearings to let people see what the Senate wants to do.

-Uh to allow illegals to pay only three of five years of back taxes, in other words, to have tax amnesty.
+to allow illegals to pay only three of five years of back taxes, in other words, to have tax amnesty.

 We need to go over the plan because it puts too much of an emphasis on the wrong parts.